osoner/countly-documentation/faq/licencing.md

 ##When I download Countly, do I get all the source code?
 Yes, all the source code is provided unencrypted.

-##What's the licensing terms for iOS or Android SDK?
+##What's the licensing terms for SDKs (client libraries)?
-iOS and Android SDK have a very permissive MIT licensed.
-It permits reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms.
+iOS and Android SDK have a very permissive MIT license.
+It basically allows reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms.

+Community SDKs have their own licensing terms, mainly being MIT.